0xadada/0xadada.github.io/_posts/2020-06-24-testimony-on-defunding-the-somerville-police.md

 ---
 layout: longread
-title: "Testimony on Defunding the Police in Somerville"
+title: "Testimony to Defund the Police in Somerville"
-displayTitle: "Testimony on Defunding the Police"
+displayTitle: "Testimony to Defund the Police"
 date: 2020-06-24 19:00:00
 excerpt:
   "The first steps to address the problem of systemic racism in Somerville..."